kennytilton/matrix/cljs/rxtrak/README.md

 # rxTrak&trade;

-A personal medication tracking demo of the mxWeb&trade; UI un-framework, itself the poster child for Matrix&trade;, a point granular dataflow library.
+A toy medication tracking demo leveraging the mxWeb&trade; UI un-framework, itself the poster child for Matrix&trade;, a point granular dataflow library supporting a new programming paradigm.
+Gasp.

 > You say "reactive" we say "dataflow".

 ## Overview

 rxTrak hopes to carry developers down the rest of the functional path on which Facebook's ReactJS has started them.
-Thanks to ReactJS, the programming hoi polloi has discovered the joy of declarative, functional programming, but the Facebook engineers dropped us off just as we got to the hard part: state management.
+Thanks to ReactJS, the programming hoi polloi has discovered the joy of declarative, functional programming.
+Unfortunately, the FB engineers dropped us off before the hard part: state management.

-> Nothing challenges software more than managing the state to support an intelligent user doing their earnest best to use a computer iterface correctly.
+> Nothing challenges software more than managing UI state as an intelligent user does their earnest best to use a computer interface correctly.

 Remember Scotty trying to talk into the Macintosh mouse?
 'Nuff said.
-But Facebook engineers claimed as a feature that they would not tell us how to manage state, the problem Fred Brooks deemed so intractable that _No Silver Bullet_ was possible.
+But FB engineers claimed as a feature that they would not tell us how to manage state, the problem Fred Brooks deemed so intractable that _No Silver Bullet_ was possible.
 Oddly, FB engineers then specified how to manage state.
 Flux.

 ![Flux](documentation/flux.png)

-Dan Abramov made a brave attempt with Redux, but what started simple scaled ornate.
-As with everything Lisps touch, ClojureScript re-frame by Mike Thompson turned out vastly better, but the artificiality of Flux remains.
+Dan Abramov made a brave attempt with Redux, but what started simple scaled to ornate.
+As with everything Lisps touch, ClojureScript re-frame by Mike Thompson turned out vastly better, but the exposed wiring of Flux remained.

 ### Pub-Sub no mas
 Enter Hoplon/Javelin, the Reagent ratom, MobX, and binding.Scala.
 These truly reactive frameworks support a more natural expression of the one-way dataflow Facebook engineers correctly identified as vital to front-end developer sanity, one in which the framework magically identifies and automates the dataflow DAG implicit in the natural coding of an interface.